 2. Taking evening walks or runs

 It used to be a nice community activity – taking evening walks around the compounds, chatting to other residents and getting some nice fresh air.
-You can do that post-CMCO, just make sure that you keep a safe distance from others so everybody remains safe.
+You can do that during CMCO, just make sure that you keep a safe distance from others so everybody remains safe.
 You can get a run in too if that was what you used to do, but make sure you are disciplined in ensuring you wash your outdoor clothes when you get back.
 Additionally, get a shower after your run to make sure the risk of infection remains low.

 3. Not taking a dip in the pool so soon

 Most apartment or condominium managements have stopped people from using the swimming pool and common showers, so I am sure a lot of you water babies may be hankering for a dip.
-Even if that stop-order is lifted eventually, it’s probably best to be cautious about using the pool as social distancing is almost impossible in a swimming pool.
+Even if that stop-order will be lifted eventually, it’s probably best to be cautious about using the pool as social distancing is almost impossible in a swimming pool.

 4. Practice social distancing in the lift

 It used to be a feat to squeeze into a packed lift without it beeping.
-But post-CMCO, wait for the next arrival.
+But during CMCO, wait for the next arrival.
 Social distancing would be useless if we are going to pack ourselves into a lift.
 A little patience may go a long way for you and your family’s health.